VisiumCH/dvc-workshop/README.md

 You should now have successfully trained your classifier and have it saved along with training history.
 Let's evaluate the model on the test set you generated earlier.

 Once again, your job here is to complete the code snipet in __dvc_workshop/pipeline/evaluate.py__ and right down the DVC step accordingly.
+Make sure to include all dependencies :-).